GoogleChrome/web.dev/src/site/content/en/blog/webxr-pt1/index.md

 description:
   Virtual reality has come to the web in Chrome 79.
 Based on the WebXR Device API, this launch is the foundation for immersive features to come later such as augmented reality.
-Other browsers are coming soon, including [update before launch].
+Other browsers will be supporting the spec soon, including [update before launch].
 tags:
   - post
   - ar